Towards the non-perturbative cosmological bootstrap: Bulk two-point function

 In the case where $\Delta_\phi$ is real and belongs to the complementary series, one can repeat the above analysis by analytic continuation.
 Notice that \reef{eq:phi2 spectral density} has poles at

 for non-negative integers $n$.
 When one analytically continues $\D_\phi$ to the real line a pole crossing in integral of~\reef{eq:newKL} can happen.
-More precisely, for $\frac{3d}{4}<\D_\phi<1$ one has to deform the contour to go around these poles.
-Similar to what was discussed above, one might interpret these poles as the complementary series contribution.
+More precisely, for $\frac{3d}{4}<\D_\phi<d$ one has to deform the contour to go around these poles.
+Similar to what was discussed above and in~\ref{sec:reps}, one might interpret these poles as the complementary series contribution to~\reef{eq:newKL}.